amymargo/FX-Currency-Classification/README.md

 ### 4. Hour-of-Day and Global Session Patterns
 Strong time-based signals:
-- AUD appears mostly during AU daytime hours
+- AUD appears almost exclusively during daytime hours and fully dominates the AU session
-- EUR appears heavily during late-night + early-morning
+- EUR appears heavily during late-night + early-morning making it dominant in the EU session and a major presence in the US session
-- USD concentrates later in the day
+- USD concentrates around midnight, placing most of its activity into the US session and some into the EU session

 ### 5. Day-of-Week Patterns
 - AUD is only quoted on weekdays